 3. The sinful flesh.
 This is, of all others, the most powerful instrument that the prince of darkness employs, to keep the awakened sinner in his service.
 Other instruments can only work upon us, but this works within us, and is always with us; it is ourselves.
 Flesh, here means, our corrupt nature, which hath defiled both body and soul, being mixed with the whole man, as darkness at the dawn of day is mixed with the light.
 This corrupt nature is always prone to sin, and ready to entertain all temptations which promise to gratify the lusts of the flesh.
-This enemy is called, "The old man; the sin which dwelleth in us; the old Adam; the earthly, the carnal, the natural man; it is also called, the law of our members, and the lusts of the flesh is the mother of sin; which, by receiving Satan's temptations into a fruitful womb, conceives and brings forth children in abundance, and nourisheth them.
+This enemy is called.
+"The old man; the sin which dwelleth in us; the old Adam; the earthly, the carnal, the natural man; it is also called, the law of our members, and the lusts of the flesh, which war against the soul."
+As Satan is the father, so the flesh is the mother of sin; which, by receiving Satan's temptations into a fruitful womb, conceives and brings forth children in abundance, and pourisheth them.

-We may fancy that we bear the flesh, as the main agent of Satan, addressing the soul in some such language as this: "What manner of communication is this, which thou hast with Christ mine enemy?
+We may fancy that we hear the flesh, as the main agent of Satan, addressing the soul in some such language as this: "What manner of communication is this, which thou hast with Christ mine enemy?
 Are godly thoughts suitable to dwell with me?
-Was not I born and brought up with thyself?
-And wilt thou entertain those that would destroy me?
+Was not 1 born and brought up with thyself? and wilt thou entertain those that would destroy me?
 You must know, that carnality and spirituality cannot agree in the same soul.
 If the spirit live, I die; if the spirit thrive, I perish.
 And am not I nearer and dearer to thee, than the spirit?
 Was not I with thee in the womb, and lived with thee ever since?
 And have not I studied to gratify thee with all carnal pleasures and delights?
 And wilt thou after all, turn thy back on the old man, thy constant friend?
 If you offer to fight against him, he will summon legions of lusts to throw out these pious thoughts, disturb his rest and enjoyment.
 These then, are the agents which the devil employs in fighting against the soul; evil men, an evil world, and the sinful flesh.